 Finally, we find it particularly troubling that the productivity adjustment is used only when it decreases Medicare payments.
 For example, in FY 2021, the 10-year moving average growth of the productivity factor forecasted by IGI was -0.1%.
 CMS acknowledged that subtracting a negative growth factor from the hospital market basket would have increased it by 0.1 percentage points.
-However, the agency set the productivity factor at 0, stating that it is required to reduce, not increase, the hospital market basket by changes in economy-wide productivity.14 Simply put, the agency applies the productivity factor only when it cuts Medicare spending.
-However, the cumulative, compounding of effect of these reductions year-over-year, and the asymmetric treatment of declines in economy-wide productivity led to an increasing gap between payments and the cost of providing services, leaving hospitals increasingly underfunded, as discussed above.
+However, the agency set the productivity factor at 0, stating that it is required to reduce, not increase, the hospital market basket by changes in economy-wide productivity.
+Simply put, the agency applies the productivity factor only when it cuts Medicare spending.
+However, the cumulative, compounding effect of these reductions year-over-year, and the asymmetric treatment of declines in economy-wide productivity, led to an increasing gap between payments and the cost of providing services, leaving hospitals increasingly underfunded, as discussed above.

-Given all of the above, the AHA continues to have deep concerns about the proposed productivity cut, particularly given the extreme pressures in which hospitals and health systems continue to operate.
-Applying the private nonfarm business TFP to the hospital field is not appropriate, and in an economy marked by great uncertainty due to tariffs and demand and supply shocks, it generates significant departures from economic reality.
+Given all of the above, the AHA continues to have deep concerns about the proposed productivity cut, particularly given the extreme pressures under which health care providers continue to operate.
+Applying the private nonfarm business TFP to the hospital field is not appropriate, and in an economy marked by great uncertainty due to tariffs and supply-and-demand shocks, it generates significant departures from economic reality.